Entity

 Explanation of Code Sample:

-1. Iterating Over Results: The code iterates over a list of Entity objects, each representing a detected word.
+1. Iterate Over Results: The code iterates over List<WordEntity>, where each object represents a detected word in the imagae.

-9. Check Equality and Hash Code: The code demonstrates how to check equality between entities and retrieve their hash codes using equals() and hashCode().
-Note that equals() requires a parameter of the same type for comparison.
+3. Check Equality and Hash Code: The code demonstrates how to check equality between entities and retrieve their hash codes using equals(Object) and hashCode().
+Note that equals() requires another object as a parameter for comparison.

-10. Access Bounding Box: The getBoundingBox() method retrieves the dimensions of the word within the image.
+4. Access Bounding Box: The getBoundingBox() method retrieves the spatial location and dimensions of the word within the image.

-12. Access Word Data: Specific word-related information, such as raw word data and the list of decoded text entities, is accessed for further processing or analysis.
-Sample Code:
+5. Access Word Data: Word-specific information, such as the recognized text (getText()) and all possible decoded text predictions (getAllPredictedText()), is accessed for further processing or analysis.

 // Access detection confidence